MakerDen/Maker-Den-NETMF/README.md

 The getting started lab code and the [complete Maker Den Lab Guide](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/MakerDen/Lab%20Code/IoT%20Maker%20Den%20v2.0.pdf) can be found in the Lab Code folder in the Maker Den Project.

-Be sure to read the appendix section to understand:-
+Be sure to read the Lab Guide appendix section to understand:-

 1. Trouble Shooting
 2. Software Requirements